ney-l/facebook-clone/README.md

 - **MERN Stack**: MongoDB, Express.js, React.js, Node.js
 - **Cloudinary**: For image uploading and management.
 - **Sendgrid**: For reliable email delivery service.
+- **Typescript**: For static type checking and improved developer experience.
+- **VSCode REST Client**: To document the API endpoints.

 These technologies were chosen to create a scalable, high performance, and robust application.